brenns10/dotfiles/README.md

 # Dotfiles

 This repository contains my dotfiles.
 I usually keep the repository in `~/.dotfiles`.
-The shell script `symlink.sh` should create all the necessary symlinks.
-Should work on Mac and Linux equally well.
+The shell script `setup` should do everything necessary to install the dotfiles on your machine (Mac and Linux both work).
+It will not ask permission, so be careful.

 ![terminal preview](term.png)

+Some neat features:
+- Email accessible via CLI, offline or online.
+Can send patches for review on mailing list with git send-email.
+- Universal copy/paste (assuming you use this tmux + bin/yank command across
+  your various remote hosts)
+- ssh agent, works with Mac keyring on whatever the update that added it was
+- Configuration can be different for Mac or Linux (or maybe other environment constraints).

-## How it works
+## How this repo works

 `setup` contains an array called `LINKS`.
 This should contain paths within this repository, which should map directly to files in the home directory.
 For